At the grassroots

 Balances her family time and work at the paper bag unit with great ease.
 Does macramé with care.

-Team Anapantham
+In Anapantham

 Apart from Vazhachal, this is our only project village inhabited by the Kadar people.
 The Kadars were called Kings of the Forest by the British for good reason.
 Such ease with which they carry themselves in the wilderness and an almost nomadic and zero-materialistic lifestyle.
 The tailoring and macrame trainings for young women in Anapantham rewarded us with two bright stars.
 Both are young mothers and spend summer months deep inside forests, gathering forest produce.
 Then there is a special couple who not only know the forest and its seasons, but also take joy and pride in their experience of the wild.